-Serbia has limited oil and gas reserves (around 11 Mt and 6 bcm, respectively, in 2016), but has significant lignite reserves (7.1 Gt) and its hydroelectric potential is 27 TWh.
+Serbia has limited oil and gas reserves but it has a significant lignite reserves.

 Lignite extraction and transformation activities are carried out from open sky mines in two fields: Kolubara and Kostolac.
 In 2014, both fields were affected by floods and as a result, lignite supply fell sharply by 26 % to 30 million tonnes.
-As of 2015, production has recovered and Kolubara provides more than 75% of production (29 million tonnes) and Kostolac around 8.4 million tonnes.
-In 2016 (+1.6 %) and 2017 (+1.5 %) the production slightly increased.
+In 2015, production has recovered and Kolubara provides more than 75% of production (29 million tonnes) and Kostolac around 8.4 million tonnes.
+The production in 2019 accounted for 6.96 Mtoe and rose by another 4% in 2021.

 With strong domestic coal production and large resource capacities, Coal and Lignite are the most used energy source in Serbia (49%), followed by imported crude oil (24%).
 Natural Gas (12%) and Biomass (10%) follow and finally electricity makes up 5%.

 In 2021, Serbia's oil and gas reserves will be relatively small (11 Mt and less than five bcm, respectively), but its lignite deposits will be substantial (7.1 GT).
 There is a 27 TWh hydropower potential.